 Bill is a long-time friend the family.
 We go back to elementary school which was a long time ago.
 He has always gone and listened to local bands and mentioned Bob had been looking for a band.
 I knew that if Bill was going to bring someone around, he wasn’t wasting my time.
 Bill is also the person who suggested the bands name.
 No one was aware of that I think until now.

-We are on 1986 and the band has already begun to work on some originals just before they enter to the studio to record the first one.
+We are in 1986 and the band has already begun to work on some originals just before they enter the studio to record the first one.
 But before I move on to the recordings, I want to ask this: Can you remember which was the first original track that Sanctum composed?

 The first complete song was One burning Candle.
 We had material that had bits and pieces, but nothing had come together completely until that song.
 Mike had the verses written I came up with the melody behind them.
 I can remember sitting with an acoustic after he let me read the words and it was one of those songs that just happened.

-So, during late 1986 / early 1987 Sanctum entered the Mirror Sound Studios, at Cinnaminson, New Jersey (this is the studio in which Sanctum did all their demo recordings), to record the “One Burning Candle” demo track.
+So, in late 1986 / early 1987 Sanctum entered the Mirror Sound Studios, at Cinnaminson, New Jersey (this is the studio in which Sanctum did all their demo recordings), to record the “One Burning Candle” demo track.
 Composed by Ray Babula and Mike Rogers, circa 1986, this was the first track that the band ever recorded.
 For the recordings of this one, Rich Stahley would join the band on bass.
 Al Duscai was the band’s regular bass player but Rich Stahley would often join the band for the recording sessions, as it was not always easy for Al Duscai to be in the studio.
 And here is my question… Why Al was not participating in this -and some other- recordings?

 Al had gone back and forth for personal reasons.
 That was all in how the timing worked out.
 It wouldn’t have been right to take something away from someone who had things to deal with in his personal life.
 He was a one of the reasons we were together.
 There was no hesitation when he decided to rejoin.

-This first recorded tune had a different title during this early period.
+The band’s first recorded tune had a different title during this early period.
 It was later changed to “Candle” and appeared on the “Believers” Mini CD, why this change?

 That’s an easy one!
 It’s easier to write a setlist down that way!
 Then it became known as that.